tkukurin/dotfiles-1/README.md

 match your situation; It's highly unlikely that your setup will work 100% OK unless your username is `remco` and your `$PATH` matches mine.

-This installer will also install `powerline-shell` and `oh-my-zsh` for you if they do not already exist.
+This installer will also install `powerline-shell` and `zim` for you if they do not already exist.

 On OSX you will also need a patched font for powerline to work right.
 The